Living Benefits vs Viatical Settlement: Two Ways People Access Life Insurance Value Early

 Want the living benefits basics first?
 Here's the full guide: https://www.careproinsurance.com/term-life-insurance-with-living-benefits

-Disclaimer: Educational information only.
+This material is educational; it does not serve as legal, financial, or medical advice.
 Not medical, legal, or tax advice.
 Settlements are regulated and terms vary widely.
 Rider definitions, caps, and availability vary by policy and state.
-Quotes are estimates; final terms depend on underwriting and the issued contract.
+Pricing from a quote is a baseline; the carrier's underwriting process finalizes everything.

 Frequently Asked Questions